 On four occasions between Feb.
-16, 2014, and May 18, 2014, the licensee and a bartender allegedly delivered a controlled substance, marijuana, to an informant working under the Skamania County Sheriff’s Office.
+16, 2014, and May 18, 2014, the licensee and a bartender allegedly delivered a controlled substance, cannabis, to an informant working under the Skamania County Sheriff’s Office.
 Three of the four controlled buys occurred on the licensed liquor premises.

 On May 22, 2014, WSLCB enforcement officers responded to Pauly’s Nightclub at the request of the Skamania County Sheriff’s Office to assist in the service of a search warrant for delivery of a controlled substance.